osisoft/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 **Request Body**

 The Request Body contains a collection of `SdsStreamPropertyOverride` objects.
-The example request body below requests Sds convert the `Measurement` property of the returned data from meter to centimeter.
+The example request body below requests SDS convert the `Measurement` property of the returned data from meter to centimeter.
 ```json
     [
       {